Mortgages and loans to pay for home renovations

 If you’re looking to renovate your existing home, take a look at your monthly mortgage statement to understand how much equity you have accrued.

-“If a borrower has the ability to pull the money out of their home to pay for renovations via a cash-out refinance or a home equity loan or line of credit, the costs of obtaining money for the rehab or renovation would be less,” says Michael Becker, retail branch manager at the Baltimore retail branch of Sierra Pacific Mortgage.
+“If a borrower has the ability to pull the money out of their home to pay for renovations via a cash-out refinance or a home equity loan or line of credit, the costs of obtaining money for the rehab or renovation would be less,” says Michael Becker, mortgage loan originator at the Columbia, Maryland, retail branch of Sierra Pacific Mortgage.
 “The problem with doing that is when you don’t have the equity in your home to pull out that cash.

 “If doing the rehab will add value to your home and you don’t have much equity in your home as-is, then a 203(k) loan or Fannie Mae HomeStyle Renovation loan may be your only option,” says Becker.